-Attribute Name Description bind-params = "string" Ordered, space-delimited list of one or more XSQL parameter names.
+Attribute Name Description name = "string" Name of the top-level stylesheet parameter whose value you want to set. names = "string string" Space-or-comma-delimited list of the top-level stylesheet parameter names whose values you want to set.
+Use the name or the names attribute, but not both. bind-params = "string" Ordered, space-delimited list of one or more XSQL parameter names.
 Parameter values are used to bind to the JDBC bind variable in the appropriate sequential position in the SQL statement. error-param = "string" Name of a page-private parameter that must be set to the string 'Error' if a nonfatal error occurs while processing this action.
 Valid value is any parameter name. ignore-empty-value = "boolean" Indicates whether the stylesheet parameter assignment is to be ignored if the value to which it is being assigned is an empty string.
-Valid values are $yes$ and $no$ (default). value = "string" Sets the value to assign to the parameter.
+Valid values are yes and no (default). value = " string " Sets the value to assign to the parameter.

-The following example associates a stylesheet and uses the <xsql:set-stylesheet-param> action element to assign the value of the XSQL page parameter named $p_t$ to the XSLT top-level stylesheet parameter named table.
+The following example associates a stylesheet and uses the <xsql:set-stylesheet-param> action element to assign the value of the XSQL page parameter named $p_table$ to the XSLT top-level stylesheet parameter named table.